-- Students are expected to have 100% attendance and punctuality for class, computer lab or any work/volunteer/service learning site or activity.
-Regularly scheduled classes are offered Mondays through Fridays and possible summer sessions. - Students who must miss class for any reason will need to make up missed work for class assignments and activities missed. - CCCS provides early attendance interventions and provides 4 tiers of support as per the current New Mexico Attendance for Success Act. - CCCS sends notifications including phone calls, meetings, and letters and creates attendance improvement plans as needed.
-Daily phone calls inform families about absent students. - Parents and students are encouraged to reach out to the school to problem solve attendance issues with our Attendance Interventionist. - We want to work with families to help solve attendance barriers and keep students in an educational setting. - Absenteeism will not be "punished" through out of school suspension or expulsion. - Teachers will take attendance in every class of every school day. - Students struggling with absenteeism will be given extra educational opportunities such as make-up time for participation, make-up work, and tutoring or study hall time.
+• Students are expected to have 100% attendance and punctuality for any class, on or off campus, and any work/volunteer/service learning site or activity.
+Regularly scheduled classes are offered Mondays through Fridays and with required extended year school days in June.

-- CCCS monitors absenteeism as required by the Attendance for Success Act Law: - -"Chronic Absenteeism" means a student who has missed 10% or more of designated school days for any reason whether excused or not when enrolled for more than ten days. - -"Excessive Absenteeism" means a student who is identified as needing intensive support and has not responded to intervention efforts.
+- Students who must miss class for any reason will need to make up missed work for class assignments and activities missed. - CCCS provides early attendance interventions and provides 4 tiers of support as per the current New Mexico Attendance for Success Act. - CCCS sends notifications including phone calls, meetings, and letters and creates attendance improvement plans as needed.
+Daily phone calls inform families about absent students. - Parents and students are encouraged to reach out to the school to problem solve attendance issues with our Attendance Interventionist. - We want to work with families to help solve attendance barriers and keep students in an educational setting. - Absenteeism will not be "punished" with Out of School Suspension or expulsion. - Teachers will take attendance in every class of every school day. - Students struggling with absenteeism will be given extra educational opportunities such as make-up time for participation, make-up work, and tutoring or study hall time. - CCCS monitors absenteeism as required by the Attendance for Success Act Law: - -"Chronic Absenteeism" means a student who has missed 10% or more of designated school days for any reason whether excused or not when enrolled for more than ten days. - -"Excessive Absenteeism" means a student who is identified as needing intensive support and has not responded to intervention efforts.